 The more time I spend on Spotify, the more it pushes me away from the outer edges of the platform and toward the mushy middle.
 This is where everyone is serviced the same songs simply because that is what’s popular.

 The Spotify algorithm will, of course, recommend you music based on what you’re already listening to.
 But in order to make that recommendation, it uses data on which songs are the most popular.
-But what if what’s popular on Spotify isn’t what’s normally popular?
-What if the recommendation has artificially created a popularity by recommending a song so often that it becomes a hit?
+But what if what’s popular on Spotify isn’t what’s, you know, actually popular?
+Turns out the recommendation can artificially create popularity by recommending a song so often that it becomes a hit.

 He goes on: